Rloveland/254-Browser/README.md

 # 254-Calculator
-By Reeder Loveland and Nathan Tran
+By Reeder Loveland and Nathan Tran<br>
-A Common Formula Calculator on Linux using QT Creator.
+A calculator for the equations of lines and circles on Linux using QT Creator.

 This Calculator can give you:<br>
  -The equation of a line from two points<br>